 Frequently Asked Questions

-Why does Wake County sample recreational waters for elevated levels of E. coli and Enterococci bacteria?
+What does Wake County sample recreational waters for?

-Pursuant to EPA recommendations, Wake County adopted Regulations Governing Public Recreational Waters and Beaches in 2000, to protect swimmers from bacteria in recreational water.
-These regulations establish levels of indicator bacteria, E. coli and Enterococci, which should not be exceeded in order to protect swimmers.
+Pursuant to EPA recommendations, Wake County adopted new Regulations Governing Public Recreational Waters and Beaches in 2015, to protect swimmers and others who may come into contact with the fresh water by informing the public of bacteria levels.
+These regulations establish levels of indicator bacteria, E. coli and Enterococci.

 What recreational swimming areas does Wake County sample?

-Wake County Environmental Services samples the following public and privately owned recreational swimming areas for bacteria:
+Wake County Environmental Services samples the following recreational waters for bacteria: